-Yes, ERI publishes the Health Care Benefits Benchmarking Survey, one of the most comprehensive benefits survey published.
+Yes, ERI publishes the Benefits Benchmarking Survey, one of the most comprehensive benefits survey published.
 The report is released in early April, with a data effective date of January 1.

-For the most reliable salary survey data, we recommend ERI Economic Research Institute's Salary Assessor, which provides consensus salary ranges for more than 7,000 position titles as compiled from available published wage and salary survey sources.
-The application covers all 298 major cities in North America, expanding to over 8,000 locations when used with the Geographic Assessor (plus hundreds of cities in the UK and Europe).
+For the most reliable salary survey data, we recommend ERI Economic Research Institute's Salary Assessor, which provides consensus salary ranges for more than 8,000 position titles as compiled from available published wage and salary survey sources.
+The application covers all 298 major cities in North America, expanding to over 9,000 locations when used with the Geographic Assessor (including hundreds of cities in the UK and Europe).
 Estimates may be adjusted for user inputs of salary planning date, metro area, industry, and company size.
 The Salary Assessor includes position descriptions for job matching.
 Benchmark listings for jobs by industry, as well as multiple area listings for a single job in up to 500 metro areas, are provided in summary listings.
-The Salary Assessor includes reliability statistics to meet a Daubert challenge.
+The Salary Assessor includes reliability statistics.

 ERI does not provide compensation advice or consulting services.
 Please contact a qualified compensation consultant for compensation or benefits advice.
 You can find consultants via membership organizations such as WorldatWork or SHRM.
 The ERI Distance Learning Center, offers free online human resources courses and monthly webinars on compensation topics for a small fee.

 All amounts are stated in terms of annual gross amounts based on a standard workweek of 40 hours, and are reported in terms of a full-time work year consisting of 2,080 hours.

 Yes, prior years of our industry and job function surveys may be purchased for historical market analysis.
 Information can be obtained on our website or by calling 1-800-627-3697.

 Please call us at 1-800-627-3697.